 Custom Account and User Level Filters

-For a user level filter, click Manage Filters next to the email address for which you wish to add a filter.
+For a user-level filter, select Email Filters and select the email address you wish to add a filter.

 - In the Filter Name field, enter a name for the filter.